How Long to Heat Your Pool: Expert Guide to Cut Heating Time in Half

 If you’re using a gas heater, your pool could be ready in 8-12 hours.
 But if you’re using a heat pump, you’ll need more patience – it can take anywhere from 10 to 24 hours to warm things up.
 With solar heating demands even more waiting—sometimes several days to reach comfortable swimming temperatures.

-Your average-sized pool sitting between 15,000-20,000 gallons?
+Your average-sized pool sits between 15,000-20,000 gallons.
 Expect to wait anywhere from 8-48 hours for that sweet 10-20 degree temperature boost.
 A standard rectangular 16×36 pool with a decent 300k BTU heater will warm up about 10 degrees in roughly 6 hours.

 At Shasta Pool Supply, we get it.
 Nobody wants to stare at their pool while waiting for it to warm up.
 Pools are meant for fun, not endless waiting games.
 That's exactly why we've put together this guide—to show you the factors that really affect heating time and share the proven strategies that can cut your waiting time in half.